How to Reduce Gap Between Teeth Naturally: What Works & What Doesn’t

 How much does teeth gap treatment cost in Hyderabad?

 Dental bonding for a small gap starts around ₹3,000–6,000 per tooth at quality clinics in Hyderabad.
 Porcelain veneers typically range from ₹8,000–20,000 per tooth.
 Clear aligners and braces vary by case complexity.
 VR Dental, Kukatpally offers a free initial assessment — call to check current pricing.
+Compare current dental implant cost in Hyderabad, Invisalign cost and zirconia crown price before you commit.

 Can a teeth gap come back after treatment?

 Yes, if the underlying cause — such as tongue thrusting, an oversized labial frenum, or gum disease — is not addressed alongside the cosmetic treatment.
 This is why VR Dental always evaluates root cause before planning gap closure, ensuring corrections last.
+Gaps caused by an oversized frenum are corrected with a frenectomy, and retainers hold the corrected position afterwards.

 Is a gap between teeth a sign of gum disease?